 Probiotics for infants: Fermented foods

-I always believe food is the best route to go, especially with young children with delicate systems.
+I believe food is the best route to go to boost your good bacteria, especially with young children with delicate systems.

 The next day, the milk had magically transformed into yogurt!
 Woah!
 I talked with my healthcare provider and she said it would be a safe to feed to my baby.
 It was also much easier to give to Paloma than a liquid with a syringe.
 I believe the probiotics are more “activated” in this yogurt form and more predigested for baby to absorb better.
 Of course, always check with your child’s pediatrician before giving to your child.

-That aside, when baby is old enough for solids, you can add naturally fermented foods to his diet.
+That aside, when baby is old enough for solids, you can add naturally-fermented foods to his or her diet.
 I would start with just the juice of these probiotic powerhouses.
-For example, you could feed them a teaspoon or so of sauerkraut or pickle juice with a spoon.
+For example, you could feed baby a teaspoon of sauerkraut or pickle juice with a spoon.
 You can then start adding in small amounts of kefir or yogurt and go from there.
 Feeding them early will help baby develop a taste for sour and fermented foods.